technocrat/census/sonora.md

 {{insert /partials/New_Sonora_polarization_sentence.html}}
 ~~~
 If the recent narrow difference between the two parties reverts to the long-term mean, there appears to be a stable political majority for New Sonora.

+## Assessment

+New Sonora as a whole has positive natural growth, mainly from California.
+Strong internation immigration accounts for most of the growth.
+Climate change may leave New Sonora with inadequate water supply for both urban and agricultural requirements.
+Extensive portions of desert may need to be devoted to solar electricity generation to provide the power for water desalination.